-Provides career education and lifelong learning opportunities for Hawaiian youth and adults.
+This facility provides career education and lifelong learning opportunities for Hawaiian youth and adults.

-Olomana Golf Course, Waimānalo Beach Park, Kaiona Beach Park, Kaupō Beach Park, Makapu'u Beach Park, Waimānalo Regional Park, Waimānalo Bay State Recreational Area, Bellows Air Force Base, Ka Iwi Scenic Shoreline, horse-riding and rodeo facilities, churches and multiple historical/cultural sites.
+Additional recreation facilities can be found at the following: Olomana Golf Course, Waimānalo Beach Park, Kaiona Beach Park, Kaupō Beach Park, Makapu'u Beach Park, Waimānalo Regional Park, Waimānalo Bay Beach Park, Bellows Air Force Base, and Ka Iwi Scenic Shoreline.
+Waimānalo also has horse-riding and rodeo facilities, churches and multiple historical/cultural sites.

 IV.
-Homestead Issues & Priority Projects - Status of Previous Priority Projects
+Homestead Issues & Priority Projects: Status of Previous Priority Projects

 An update of the priority projects from the 2008 Waimānalo Regional Plan is listed below.
-37 new and previously proposed Potential Projects, derived from issues and opportunities presented by the DHHL Waimānalo applicant and lessee community, can be found in the spreadsheet on the following pages.
+38 new and previously proposed Potential Projects, derived from issues and opportunities presented by the DHHL Waimānalo applicant and lessee community, can be found in the spreadsheet on the following pages.